Every objection has a good answer. These aren't scripts — they're the honest responses that actually work, based on how real client conversations go.

 "We're not ready for AI yet."

 You might be more ready than you think — or there might be a specific gap we can address.
 That's exactly what the Readiness Assessment tells you.
 It's not a commitment to deploy anything.
-It's a clear picture of where you are.
-Most clients find they're 60–70% ready, and the gaps are fixable.
-Would it be worth an hour to find out?
+It's a clear picture of what is already in place, what is missing, and what would need to change before deployment.

 "We don't want Microsoft listening to everything."